isomerpages/moe-peicaisec/index.md

       subtitle: Peicai Secondary School in
       id: infopic
       description: collaboration with the DesignSingapore Council, Design Exchange, and sponsored by the James Dyson Foundation (JDF).
-From 3 Aug 2024 to 8 February 2025.
       button: Click here to find out more
       url: /real-world-co-design-platform/
       image: /images/Announcement/Real_world_Co_design_.jpg